OWASP/samm/v2.0/beta/core/design/d-security-architecture.md

 ## Maturity 3
 ### Activity
-For all proprietary development (in-house or acquired), impose the use of standardized technology.

-Monitor the use of these recommended frameworks, design patterns, shared security services, and reference platforms.
-Depending on your organisation, these may either be by implementing these restrictions into build or deployment tools, by means of after-the-fact automated analysis of application artefacts (e.g., source code, configuration files or deployment artefacts) or by periodic review where one would also focus on the correct use of these frameworks.
+For all proprietary development (in-house or acquired), impose and monitor the use of standardized technology.
+Depending on your organisation, these may be most effective either by implementing these restrictions into build or deployment tools, by means of after-the-fact automated analysis of application artefacts (e.g., source code, configuration files or deployment artefacts) or by periodic review where one would also focus on the correct use of these frameworks.

 Overall, it is important to verify several factors with project teams.
 Identify use of non-recommended frameworks to determine if there may be a gap in recommendations versus the organization’s functionality needs.
 Examine unused or incorrectly used design patterns and reference platform modules to determine if updates are needed.
 Additionally, there may be more or different functionality that project teams would like to see implemented in the reference platforms as the organization evolves.